mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-03-hello-world.md

 I think Jekyll is the best way to blog for developers because it allows to work with a blog as we work with any project: use of a git repository, work and test in local, update from the command line..
 In addition, what makes Jekyll really interesting for a blog is that it runs text-to-html converters like *Markdown*, *Textile* or *Liquid* and allows the web-writer to add inline html.
-In other word, you can write a post in a simple text editor, add some html tag inside, push it to your Github repository and that's it!
+In other word, you can write a post in a simple text editor, add some html tags inside, push it to your Github repository and that's it!

 The full stack of the blog is simply Github, Jekyll and Zurb's Foundation, you can watch/fork it
 <a href="https://github.com/ThibaultLaurens/thibaultlaurens.github.com" title="github.com/ThibaultLaurens/thibaultlaurens.github.com" target="_blank"><strong>here</strong></a>.